sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 - Top-Level await
 - The Module Pattern
 - Bundling With Parcel and NPM Scripts
-- Configuring Babel and Polyfilling
+- Babel and Polyfilling
 - Transpiling
+- Polyfilling
 - Transpiling vs Polyfilling